Learn the English language skills and academic skills needed to study successfully at U.S. universities and colleges.

 The Intensive American Language Center (IALC) at Washington State University is an accredited, academic preparation Intensive English Program.

-- Provide high-quality intensive English language instruction in a supportive, respectful atmosphere to help students meet their academic, professional, and personal goals
+- Provide high-quality intensive English language instruction in a supportive, respectful atmosphere to help students meet their academic, personal, and professional goals

 - Prepare students academically and culturally to successfully navigate university life

-- Support the internationalization of Washington State University and the local community
+- Support the internationalization of the Washington State University system and its communities

 The main program offers five, eight-week sessions per year and six levels of language instruction, from beginning to high advanced.

 - Advanced – Undergraduate study preparation (meets WSU language proficiency requirement for undergraduate admission)

 - High Advanced – Graduate study preparation (meets WSU language proficiency requirement for graduate study)

 Classes begin at 9 a.m. and end around 3 p.m.
 You are expected to attend class and participate.
 There are 15 students or less in each class.
 Students come from all over the world.
 We only speak English in class.

 Your classes and teachers’ offices are all located in the same building.
 You will receive individual attention and instruction from our teachers.
 Residence halls, apartments, and restaurants are a 5-10 minute walk from our building.
 We regularly offer social and cultural activities to prepare you for life in the United States and at Washington State University.
 You are welcome here.